Cryptoterrestrial hypothesis

 The cryptoterrestrial hypothesis proposes that reports of flying saucers or UFOs are evidence of a hidden, Earth-based, technologically advanced civilization.

-Aaron John Gulyas, a scholar of conspiracy theories, characterized the so-called hypothesis as "really more of a thought experiment designed to raise questions", while others note that "even people open to the cryptoterrestrial hypothesis remain skeptical".
-In 2024, authors in a philosophy journal described the cryptoterrestrial hypothesis as a suggestion that "sounds absolutely crazy".
+Aaron John Gulyas, a scholar of conspiracy theories, characterized the hypothesis as "really more of a thought experiment designed to raise questions", while others note that "even people open to the cryptoterrestrial hypothesis remain skeptical".

 Antecedents

-During the late 19th century, a variety of authors promoted ideas of an undiscovered superior civilization, variously located in mythical places such as Shambhala, Atlantis, Lemuria, or inside a Hollow Earth.
+During the late 19th century, a variety of authors promoted ideas of an undiscovered superior civilization, located in various mythical places.
 In 1864, Jules Verne's novel Journey to the Center of the Earth imagined a hidden world beneath the Earth's surface.
 In 1871, the novel The Coming Race was published anonymously; it discussed a subterranean superhuman race with psionic powers.
 In subsequent years, Theosophy founder Helena Blavatsky spread tales of superhuman masters hidden in the mountains of Tibet.
 In the ensuing decades, occultists alleged the existence of secret superhuman societies in a variety of mythical places including Shambhala, Atlantis, Thule, Hyperborea, Mu, Lemuria, or even the interior of a Hollow Earth.

-In his 1895 novel The Time Machine, H.G.
-Wells wrote about Morlocks, a hidden, subterranean race of technological humanoids who feed on helpless surface-dwellers.
+In his 1895 novella The Time Machine, H.G.
+Wells wrote of the Morlocks, a hidden, subterranean race of technological humanoids who feed on helpless surface-dwellers.
 The 1933 novel Lost Horizon and its 1937 film adaptation depict Shangri-La, a Tibetan paradise inhabited by peaceful, nearly-immortal people.
 The 1935 serial The Phantom Empire starred Gene Autry as a singing cowboy who stumbles upon an ancient subterranean civilization living beneath his own ranch.